 Contacting NAESB

-Questions regarding this policy will be directed to the Chair of the NAESB PKI subcommittee.
+Questions regarding this standard may be directed to the NAESB office.

 ACA Candidate Accreditation Procedures

 The ACA candidate will submit the results of a WebTrust CA audit as well as evidence of compliance with these accreditation requirements to NAESB.
 NAESB will review the submitted materials and provide an accreditation decision in writing to the ACA candidate.
 The ACA candidate is required to meet all facets of this policy.